 - FEMA continues to expedite movement of commercially pre-sourced and commercially procured critical supplies from the global market to medical distributors in various locations across the U.S. through Project Airbridge.

-- As of May 11, Project Air Bridge has completed 132 flights with an additional 26 scheduled, or in transit, for a total of approximately 158 flights.
+- As of May 12, Project Air Bridge has completed 132 flights with an additional 54 scheduled, or in transit, for a total of approximately 186 flights.

-- Two flights landed in Chicago yesterday, May 11.
+- One flight expected to land in Chicago yesterday, May 12 was delayed and will land on May 13.

-- One flight is scheduled to land in Chicago today, May 12.
+- Seven flights are scheduled to land today, May 13: three in Chicago, two in New York City (JFK), and two in Los Angeles.

 - It is important to note that any number of variables can affect international flight schedules, causing unexpected delays or cancellations.

-- Through Project Air Bridge, the following supplies have been delivered from overseas manufacturers to the U.S. and into private sector supply chains from March 29 through May 10:
+- Through Project Air Bridge, the following supplies have been delivered from overseas manufacturers to the U.S. and into private sector supply chains from March 29 through May 12:

 - More than 1.3 million N95 respirators

 - 921 million gloves

-- 91 million surgical masks
+- 93.4 million surgical masks

-- 15.9 million surgical gowns
+- 16.1 million surgical gowns

 - More than 2.3 million thermometers

 - More than 1 million face shields

 - Nearly 392,000 coveralls

 - □ 109,000 stethoscopes

 - □ 370,000 oxygen masks

 - More than 160,000 cannulas

-- Since April 12, 41 flights carrying a total of 39.1 million FEMA-procured masks and respirators from 3M have landed in the U.S. The masks are inventoried at a warehouse and then distributed to prioritized areas as determined by FEMA and HHS.

-- The strategy to allocate medical supplies and equipment is based on COVID-19 disease activity and its effects, as well as the need to facilitate distribution of limited supplies to areas where resources are needed most urgently. - Leveraging quantitative data sets provided by FEMA, HHS and CDC, FEMA's National Resource Prioritization Cell combines these data streams, analyzes the available COVID-19 disease activity data to determine current and potential future areas that most urgently require resources. - The team of experts works through this process every 96 hours to ensure resource prioritization recommendations are driven by the best available or most current data.
+- Since April 12, 42 flights carrying nearly 44 million FEMA-procured masks and respirators from 3M have landed in the U.S. The masks are inventoried at a warehouse and then distributed to prioritized areas as determined by FEMA and HHS. - The strategy to allocate medical supplies and equipment is based on COVID-19 disease activity and its effects, as well as the need to facilitate distribution of limited supplies to areas where resources are needed most urgently. - Leveraging quantitative data sets provided by FEMA, HHS and CDC, FEMA's National Resource Prioritization Cell combines these data streams, analyzes the available COVID-19 disease activity data to determine current and potential future areas that most urgently require resources. - □ The team of experts works through this process every 96 hours to ensure resource prioritization recommendations are driven by the best available or most current data.